microbit-foundation/dev-docs/bluetooth/index.md

 ## Bluetooth software stack

-<span class="v1">V1</span> Nordic Semiconductor [Soft Device S110](https://www.nordicsemi.com/Software-and-Tools/Software/S110)
+<span class="v1">V1</span> Nordic Semiconductor [Soft Device S110](https://www.nordicsemi.com/Software-and-Tools/Software/S110).

-<span class="v2">V2</span> Nordic Semiconductor [Soft Device S113](https://www.nordicsemi.com/Software-and-tools/Software/S113)
+<span class="v2">V2</span> Nordic Semiconductor [Soft Device S113](https://www.nordicsemi.com/Software-and-tools/Software/S113).

+[SoftDevice](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_gsg_ses%2FUG%2Fgsg%2Fsoftdevices.html) is the Nordic Bluetooth Software Stack, and different versions of the SoftDevice provide different Bluetooth capabilities for different Nordic chips.

 Using Bluetooth, you can connect to other devices and send and receive data from and to the micro:bit.

-Bluetooth is [distinct from the micro:bit to micro:bit radio feature](https://support.microbit.org/support/solutions/articles/19000083637-using-the-micro-bit-wirelessly-), which is a [proprietary protocol from Nordic and Lancaster University](https://lancaster-university.github.io/microbit-docs/ubit/radio/).
+Bluetooth is [distinct from the micro:bit to micro:bit radio feature](https://support.microbit.org/support/solutions/articles/19000083637-using-the-micro-bit-wirelessly-), which has been built by [Lancaster University on top of the ShockBurst proprietary protocol from Nordic](https://lancaster-university.github.io/microbit-docs/ubit/radio/).

 ## BBC micro:bit Bluetooth Profile